Blog Post

 “Sell products or services with this powerful, all-in-one online store experience.
 This plan includes premium integrations and is extendable, so it’ll grow with you as your business grows.”

-Importing to WordPress.com from Wix and SquareSpace
+Importing to WordPress.com from Wix and Squarespace

-Conclusion about WordPress.com
+Conclusion About WordPress.com

 WordPress.com initially looks free and easy but soon starts to add up for a business that wants to grow.
 A good point though is that you will need to put money into your business, full stop, so however you build your site there will be outgoings.